luis-caldas/mycontainers/README.md

 # My Containers

-Collection of containers in `docker-compose` format and also `Dockerfiles`
+Collection of containers

-#### `all-compose.yaml`
+#### `example-compose.yaml`

-YAML file containing the instructions to build and run the containers
+Example of how the containers could be configured with docker-compose

 #### Folders